scottmtraver/STChain/README.md

 ## Questions

-why can't a small network have broadcast consensus resolution (because of async timing) should you validate at regular intervals? or before a transaction? performance network performance? cost of transactions between nodes
+### Broadcast Consensus Resolution?
+Why can't a node broadcast consensus resolution?
+It may have to enact a freeze or buffer on other nodes so that there are no timing issues.

+### Mining Intervals
+Should you mine at regular intervals or before each transaction?

 ## Resources